 Normally, in your first payment period, we disburse grant funds in the second week and loan funds at 31 days into your program.
 Thereafter we disburse funds the second week of the payment period.
 A payment period consists of one 15 or 20-week term.
 You must be making satisfactory academic progress, according to the school catalog, and meet all other eligibility criteria at the time of disbursement.
-Federal Regulation requires that students enrolled in clock hour programs must successfully complete the clock hours scheduled for the term before we can disburse more funding.
 We apply all proceeds directly to your account.
 Your financial aid estimate details the aid amounts and approximate dates of disbursement.
 We will notify you each time loan funds are applied.

-We will further ensure that, for any Pell eligible student, the student has the ability to purchase books and supplies no later than day 7 of a payment period.
+We ensure that, for any Pell eligible student, the student has the ability to purchase books and supplies no later than day 7 of a payment period.

-The amount of financial aid funding you receive is generally not more than your cost for tuition and fees.
+The amount of financial aid funding you receive is typically not more than your cost for tuition and fees.
 It is our policy to apply these funds directly against your tuition account.
 If you do qualify for funds in excess of your charges, you may request that the school retain credit balances through the Credit Balance Statement.
 You may request any credit balance be paid to you (within 14 days) or to your lender, as you desire.
 You may also modify or cancel any request to hold funds at any time.